The ridgy-didge outdoor & adventure blog!

 Oztrail Ultramesh and C-Gear Floor Saver

 These are not made for specific tents but come in a wide range of sizes to suit many popular tents.
 They’re also commonly used for awning floors, under kiddy pools, as windbreaks and sails, and a whole heap of other things.
-The Oztrail Ultramesh gives you many of the benefits of the purpose made footprints but at lower price.
+The Oztrail Ultramesh gives you many of the benefits of the purpose made footprints but at a lower price.
 As for the C-Gear Multimat well, heck, they can be used as helipads.

 tarpgroun